-Note, if AutoGenerateColumns is true and there are manually specified columns, the automatically generated columns will be displayed first.
-Also note, the datagrid's Columns property only contains manually specified columns.
+Note, if AutoGenerateColumns is true and there are manually specified columns, the automatically generated columns will be appended to the manually specified columns.
+Also note, the datagrid's Columns property contains only manually specified columns and no automatically generated ones.